-Fiscal year 2013 was cooler than the preceding year, but still warmer than average.
-Even with this warmer than average winter the Gas Utility's revenues exceeded expenses by \$931,278.
-Furthermore, the Gas Utility was able to meet its financial commitments to the City and transferred \$2,524,732 to the City's general fund in accordance with the City's budgetary policy.

-As part of its annual budget process, the Gas Utility management team developed a fiveyear capital improvement program totaling \$25,518,642 that funds high pressure system upgrade projects, gas system expansion projects, gas system relocation projects, gas meter service projects and gas service tap projects.
+Fiscal year 2014 was another warmer than average winter.
+However, even with this warmer than average winter, the Gas Utility's revenues exceeded expenses by \$2.9 million.
+Furthermore, the Gas Utility was able to meet its financial commitments to the City and transferred \$2,537,356 to the City's general fund in accordance with the City's budgetary policy.
+As part of its annual budget process, the Gas Utility management team developed a five-year capital improvement program for FY 2015 through FY 2019 planning period totaling \$11,245,900 that funds gas system expansion projects, gas system relocation projects, gas meter service projects and gas service tap projects.
 The majority of these projects are funded as master projects where subprojects can be issued as new development occurs during the fiscal year.
-This financial mechanism gives Gas Utility staff the flexibility to meet developers' tight deadlines in receiving services and improves customer services.
-Approximately 80% of the capital budget appropriations are geared towards system expansion and the remaining 20% are allocated to upgrading the distribution system, enhancing system integrity, as well as providing funding for alternative fuel initiatives, system automation, and smart metering initiatives.
+This financial mechanism gives Gas Utility staff the flexibility to meet developers' tight deadlines in receiving services and improves customer service.
+Approximately 80% of the capital budget appropriations are geared towards system expansion and the remaining 20% are allocated to upgrading the distribution system and enhancing system integrity, as well as providing funding for system automation, and smart metering initiatives.
 The first year of this financial program allocation becomes an appropriation and the remaining four years constitute a planning document that identifies anticipated capital expenditures and the associated funding sources for appropriate capital projects.